SyneRBI/SIRF-Exercises/INSTALL.md

 adjusting the path to where you want to install the SIRF-Exercises of course.

-You will need to install the additional Python dependencies needed for the exercises also
+You will need to install the additional Python dependencies needed for the exercises.
+If you've installed SIRF using a `conda` python environment, we recommend

+    conda env update -n <your_env_name> --file environment.yml

+If you didn't use `conda`, use

     $SIRF_PYTHON_EXECUTABLE -m pip install -r requirements.txt

 where we used the environment variable created when you follow the `SIRF-SuperBuild` instructions to make sure that you use a Python version which is compatible with how you compiled SIRF.

-Of course, if you've used (Ana)conda to install Python etc (and are sure SIRF was compiled with that Python version), you can use conda to install dependencies as well (except the brainweb module, at the time of writing).
-Or you could still choose to use conda's `pip` after

-    conda install pip
+Please note that the `conda` environment includes dependencies (in particular [`cil`](https://github.com/TomographicImaging/CIL)) which are not available with `pip`.

 After all this, you will need to do the steps indicated in the instructions above for the VM, after the `update_VM.sh` step.